 Termite Control Services

-Did you know that you could have a termite problem without even knowing it?
-And did you know that if you do, they could be causing you hundreds or even thousands of dollars of damage to the structure of your home?
+Typically termites are easiest to see and find in the fall and you can have a termite problem without even knowing about it!
+Also, if you do have a termite problem, they could be causing you hundreds or even thousands of dollars of damage to the structure of your home.
 It’s important to get inspections for termites regularly, or else you could end up caught by surprise later on.
 And, if you do have an infestation, rely on an exterminator to take care of it for you.
 They can find the termites and get rid of them properly so that they are all gone and don’t come back again.

 Contrary to termite sprays, termite baiting techniques draw termites away from a termite-prone building by using cellulose, a structural component found in wood, combined with an insecticide.
 By doing so, termites have a slower, delayed death when attempting to molt.
 By having a delayed death, they are able to carry the insecticide to other locations and destroy the rest of the colony.
 If the pest were to die immediately, it does a less effective job at containing the population, increasing the risk that the pest may still be present.